Research CatalogueAI and Machine Learning Roles 2026: Demand, Salary and Hiring for ML Engineers, Data Scientists and GenAI Talent

 Builds predictive statistical models and extracts insight.

-Job demand and supply: ML engineering leads, and the market is mid-heavy and location-bound.
+Job demand and supply: agentic and GenAI engineering lead, and the market is mid-heavy and location-bound.

 Supply is concentrated and slow to move.
 The United States holds around 1.2 million AI professionals, the largest and densest pool, but AI roles cluster in a handful of states, with California alone near a third of them.
 Only about 13 percent of AI roles are remote, which keeps the effective pool for any one employer smaller than the national totals suggest.